Charles River sailboats, Back Bay

 The Liberty Hotel

 The Liberty Hotel was once the Charles Street Jail, housing the likes of Malcolm X and Sacco and Vanzetti.
-Cell bars are still embedded in the walls, and guests can enjoy drinks on the side patio that was previously the jail's exercise yard.
-Rooms, many with views of the Charles River, are well-appointed.
-The hotel's restaurants, including Lydia Shire's Scampo, are highly regarded.
-For guests and locals alike, The Liberty hosts regular after-work events like fashion shows, happy hours, and Yappy Hours for dog lovers.
+Today the property tells a far cheerier tale, with guests enjoying drinks on a side patio that was previously the prison’s exercise yard.
+Many rooms have views of the Charles River and all are well-appointed and the hotel's restaurants are highly regarded.
+Don’t miss Scampo, run by Boston doyenne of dining, the legendary chef Lydia Shire.
+Appealing to guests and locals alike, the Liberty hosts regular after-work events like fashion shows, theme parties and outdoor “yappy hours” for dog lovers.

 Advertising